 Smile Digital Health is an expert in open standards and practical deployments.
 The team actively leads more than 31 HL7 Technical Working Group (TWGs) to evolve standards like HAPI FHIR, CQF Ruler and CQL.
 In addition to the 190+ successful global FHIR implementations, Smile fosters community, cultural and technical maturity through organizational training programs like FHIR Essentials, and hosting active connect-a-thons for Payers to test real-world FHIR and CQL engine results.

 Smile’s FHIR and CQL engine boasts break-through performance, processing data for over 5 million members/ patients in under 12.5 hours.
-That’s over 5 billion data points across 80 quality measures, which is.
+That’s over 5 billion data points across 80 quality measures.
 Our engine dramatically reduced the time and manual effort taken to run quality measures.
 As such, Payers can access care standards more frequently, act on the opportunity to improve delivery in near real-time, and ultimately achieve better scores.

 The transition to Digital HEDIS is a phased process over the next few years.
-Let Smile help you create and implement your Clinical Quality Intelligence Roadmap.